rochellev/SweetTreat.Solution/README.md

     * Flavor (object)

     ## Bugs
-    * check boxes on the new treat form --- moving on to making flavors
+    * check boxes on the new treat form